-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Keith Strachan

 Yes, that’s great Pat.
-Just to add onto that, Scott, just pulling out of your question there around large pharma, and Pat mentioned that in the call, and really we’re finally seeing large pharma more and more in the space.
+Just to add onto that, Scott, just pulling over your question there around large pharma, and Pat mentioned that in the call, and really we’re finally seeing large pharma more and more in the space.
 I think a couple years ago, we saw a couple smaller R&D-type contracts, but now we’re seeing some bigger ones, even with some news out of the United States yesterday.
 We’re having a lot of those conversations, most of them international-based, and really what it comes down to is when a large pharmaceutical company comes to Medipharm, what they see is a mirror of what they’re used to in their own manufacturing space, so what we have is professionals that come from the pharmaceutical world, whether that’s GSK or Eli Lilly or Apotex or Purdue, that are now running the Medipharm Labs’ world-class operation, so when they come in and they see things like a quality management system that is the same as a pharmaceutical lab, or they see an SAP that’s running at the same level as a pharmaceutical company, it just gives them that comfort and the cohesion for us to work together on future contracts.

 We’re working hard on those.
 A lot of them are international-based, so a lot of those meetings have moved to more virtual in the last couple months, but we’re getting excited to get some more news prepared in the second half of the year and see some of that come to fruition.